 In the mid-twentieth century, a worldwide phenomenon called “The Charismatic Renewal” began almost simultaneously in three locations: Seattle, Washington, New York City, and at Notre Dame University in Indiana in the late 1950’s and early 1960’s—and continues to this day.
-That event was preceded by a similar event a generation or so earlier that began in a livery barn on Azusa Street in Los Angeles in 1906, called “The Modern Day Pentecostal Outpouring of the Holy Spirit.”
+Those events were preceded by a similar event a generation or so earlier that began in a livery barn on Azusa Street in Los Angeles in 1906, called “The Modern Day Pentecostal Outpouring of the Holy Spirit.”
 They both involved a “fresh” encounter with God termed the Baptism in the Holy Spirit, mentioned 4 times in the Gospels in the New Testament and experienced by many Jesus-believers in the early Church in the Book of Acts following the Gospels.

 After a major, tectonic shift in my personal beliefs about God that took a number of years to change, God primed my inner being and prepared me for that Charismatic Renewal to happen in my own life; God had plowed up the fallow ground of my inner being and the soil was ripe for planting the “seed” of my own baptism in the Holy Spirit.
 After first hearing about the Charismatic Renewal, however, I dragged my heels for almost 5 years, because of some anti-charismatic teachings I had learned early in my new life as a follower of Jesus.
 After having worked through that negative teaching, one day, however, I decided to sort of put God to the test concerning my own potential baptism in the Holy Spirit.